Recipes & Culinary Uses

-I’ve got a confession to make: I used to be clueless about how much salt to add to unsalted butter.
-It seemed like a simple task, but boy was I wrong.
+I have a confession to make: I used to be unsure about how much salt to add to unsalted butter.
+It seemed straightforward, but I was mistaken.

 The perfect balance of salt can make all the difference in your culinary creations.
 That’s why I dove deep into the world of salted butter and uncovered the secrets to achieving that perfectly seasoned flavor.